 Upstairs is more casual and lively.
 Downstairs is very formal and as quiet as a morgue.
 Some dishes appear on both menus.
 I want to say the French menu is pricier than the Italian one.
 The wine list is shared.

-Oh, that wine list.
+Oh, that wine list (no longer available online).
 Said to have the largest wine cellar in all of New England, Cavey’s wine list is unreal.
 You are handed this massive book with more listings than any human can scan through before ordering.

 And as you’d expect, you can drop a few bucks on wine.